How to Use and Edit Field Mappings

 -

 Control field behavior and visibility: Define field properties like default values, multi-select behavior, or set them as required or optional on forms.
-You can also control who sees a field by adjusting its visibility.

 -